McCartney2003/Sceptique/README.md

 ### Set Up
 Clone the Repository and then in the project directory run the CLI command    `python manage.py runserver`

+### Languages/Framework and their version
+Python 3.10+
+BootStrap
+Django

 ### What is Sceptique?

 Sceptique is a web app aimed at easing the process of detecting fake news, Summarizing large documents and finding out the online public image related to a brand or celebrity name.